KaiYan289/KaiYan289.github.io/about.markdown

 105. The sample complexity of Wasserstein distance is bad, but for MMD it is good.
 Sinkhorn Divergence stands between them, and have a corresponding sample complexity.
 They are all called integral probability methods.

+106. Do not undo commit in github desktop unless you are absolutely certain!
+Undoing commit makes you lose all the progresses during this commit.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)